-Findings from this meta-analysis support the conclusion that investment in active restoration is a more reliable strategy in meeting ecological outcomes in dryland ecosystems.
+Findings from this meta-analysis support the conclusion that investment in active restoration is a more reliable strategy in meeting ecological outcomes in dryland ecosystems and that something for nothing is a risky strategy to adopt.
 In contrast, recent meta-analyses in tropical and temperate forests concluded that passive recovery through natural succession was the most effective strategy (27, 28).
-This difference profoundly suggests that environmental limitation and stress are critical criteria to consider in weighing restoration options for an ecosystem.
-Rainfall, soil fertility, and productivity are severely constrained in dryland ecosystems (10), and results here show the success of active restoration practices decreases with aridity.
-The extent of land transformation and prior land use history also cannot be overlooked (21).
-Agricultural crop lands in general may need active restoration practices to overcome the former legacies of soil disturbances, nutrient inputs, and pesticides (29).
+This difference profoundly suggests that environmental limitation and anthropogenic pressures are critical criteria to consider in weighing restoration options for an ecosystem.
+Rainfall, soil fertility, and productivity are severely constrained in dryland ecosystems (10), and the extent of land transformation and prior land use history further exacerbate these issues (21).
+This synthesis shows that crop lands will need active restoration strategies to overcome the legacies of soil disturbances, nutrients, and pesticides (29).

-Resources to restore ecosystems will always be in short supply relative to need, particularly in developing countries and in those in which the reversal of environmental deterioration is not a goal of the policy agenda (5).
-This synthesis clearly demonstrates that it is likely to get something for nothing from restoration in dryland ecosystems but that an active investment in interventions will certainly lead to more consistent positive outcomes for soils, vegetation, and habitats.
-We are currently facing a global situation in which biodiversity, natural resources, ecosystem services and functions are under serious threats; however, considering the condition of increasing changes, we have a great opportunity to restore ecosystems, ecological processes and biodiversity (2) that will ultimately benefit human well-being.
+Resources to restore ecosystems will always be in short supply relative to need, particularly in developing countries and in those with limited political incentives to address environmental deterioration (5).
+Active investment in interventions will certainly lead to more consistent positive outcomes for soils, vegetation, and habitats - arguably the foundations of ecosystem function.
+We face global challenges to biodiversity, natural resources, ecosystem services, and these supporting functions are thus under serious threat.
+We show here that while humans are certainly part of the problem we can also be the solution to some of the recovery of drylands.

 References and Notes: